-A Science project at a school in Battambang attracted about as much interest from students as it did from their foreign teacher - that is, none.
+A Science project at a school in Bangkok attracted about as much interest from students as it did from their foreign teacher - that is, none.

 The children, all aged around 11, were required by the school authorities to participate in the project that would focus on 'animals and their young', but the effect this news had on the class, was akin to a submarine crew being told they could not surface, and that their oxygen supply tanks were empty.